AriFordsham/GHCWiki/working-conventions/git.md

 - If possible, commit often.
 This helps to avoid conflicts.

-- Only push when your tree passes validation: see [TestingPatches](testing-patches).
+- Your patches need to pass validation: see [TestingPatches](testing-patches).

-- Discuss anything you think might be controversial before pushing it.

 - When making changes to other repositories in a GHC tree, see [WorkingConventions/Git/Submodules](working-conventions/git/submodules).